KunhaoZhong/cocoa/README.md

         $(cocoapy38) cd ../
         $(cocoapy38) source start_cocoa

-Remember to run the start_cocoa script only after cloning the project repository is essential.
-The script *start_cocoa* creates necessary symbolic links and also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.
+Remember to run the start_cocoa script only after cloning the project repository.
+The script *start_cocoa* creates the necessary symbolic links and adds all projects' *Cobaya-Cosmolike interface* to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.

 :four: **Step 4 of 5**: compile the project